Updated July 2020!

 But wait…there’s more!

-Because most of these paid Kodi add-ons and IPTV subscription services are illegal (or legally grey), there’s even more risk.
+Because most of these paid Kodi addons and IPTV subscription services are illegal (or legally gray), there’s even more risk.

 You see, it’s easy for someone to set up a paid IPTV subscription service and charge for access to their servers.